 Blower Door Testing

-A blower-door is a very useful building diagnostic tool that is used to quantify air leakage and differences in pressure in homes, offices, and any other heated and cooled buildings.
+A blower-door is a very useful building diagnostic tool that is used to quantify air leakage and differences in pressure inside homes, offices, and any other heated and cooled buildings.
+It is often used in conjunction with a "duct-tester" to test duct-leakage for energy code compliance.

 The blower-door uses a digital pressure gauge that displays pressure and air leakage figures in terms of Pascals (Pa) of pressure and cubic feet of air per minute (CFM).
 These numbers can then be interpreted by the inspector as to the relative leakiness of the building.